Krissttina/Cubicle/README.md

 6. In the form /create.hbs/ their is an action -> where we want to send the data after the form is submited /by default if nothing is set the data is sended to the page itself-to the path it came in/ and a method -> with what method we want to send the data /get or post/->get put all the send data in the url as query string /not gud/ -> post - like hidden data in the request
 7. **require** can work directly with json files
+8. Partial is used for repeating, it should be used whenever an item is appearing multiple times

 Installation
 1. npm init -y -> for initializing a project(info can be later updated)